michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

 work; they do not establish the gap for the same user-visible workflow.
 The old/current speedups compare the same positive-width output contract.

-The temporary comparison harness and raw timing files were not added to the repository; their results are summarized above.
+The temporary comparison harness, profiler result and raw timing files were not added to the repository; their results are summarized above.
 Make representative benchmarks reproducible before building on these numbers.
-Reuse the regression source at `tests/test_unichrom_native.py`, currently present as a new working-tree file, and include it with the implementation when preparing the changes for review.
+Extend the existing regression source at `tests/test_unichrom_native.py` when changing this path.

 ## What the source establishes